edubart/lua-bint/README.md

 resources while retaining acceptable performance and feature completeness.
 Clarity of the code is also highly valued.

-The library is designed to follow recent Lua integer semantics, this means, integer overflow warps around, signed integers are implemented using two-complement arithmetic rules and integer division operations rounds towards minus infinity.
+The library is designed to follow recent Lua integer semantics, this means that integer overflow warps around, signed integers are implemented using two-complement arithmetic rules, integer division operations rounds towards minus infinity, any mixed operations with float numbers promotes the value to a float, and the usual division/power operation always promote floats.

 The library is designed to be possible to work with only unsigned integer arithmetic when using the proper methods.

-The basic lua integer arithmetic operators (+, -, *, //, /, %) and bitwise operators (&, |, ~, <<, >>)
+All the lua arithmetic operators (+, -, *, //, /, %) and bitwise operators (&, |, ~, <<, >>)
 are implemented as metamethods.

 ## Features

 * Small and simple
 * Efficient (for a pure Lua integer library)
-* Works with fixed width integer
+* Works with a fixed width integer
 * Follows Lua 5.3+ integer arithmetic semantics by default
 * All integer overflows wraps around
 * Can work with large integer widths with reasonable speed (such as 1024bit integers)
-* Implements lua arithmetic metamethods for integers
+* Implements all lua arithmetic metamethods
 * Provide methods to work with unsigned arithmetic only
 * Supports signed integers by default using two-complement arithmetic rules on unsigned operations
+* Allow to mix any operation with lua numbers, promoting to lua floats where needed

 ## Documentation